Last night the neighborhood owls were going crazy.

 what I already forgot.

-The screen is a dull mirror.
+The screen is a dull mirror, a projection of your own vanity and boredom.
 Yet I return to it like a dog that doesn’t understand there’s no nourishment for it here.

 Should an artist avoid taking sides, or force herself to choose?